PyConPL/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

 ## plpython functions

-As it was already mentioned, another PostgreSQL feature which is going to be used to build business logic in DB are *plpython functions*.
+As it was already mentioned, another PostgreSQL feature which is going to be used to build business logic in a DB are *plpython functions*.
 These functions will be used by all the applications that will access database.
 Each time I will try to modify or read some data in database *pie* I will call a function instead of a table directly.

 Example of such approach can be plpython function which takes 2 arguments and returns set of records which are considered by PostgreSQL as a table.
-Such a table works as view which of course can be used in regular SQL queries.
+Such a table works as a view, which of course can be used in regular SQL queries.
 Below I pasted a function which for given bill number will apply given discount.
 Just to remind you table structures were shown in chaper "schema*.

     create or replace function logic.view_and_set_discounted_sales(
     in_bill_number bigint,